rverst/stargazer/README.md

 # stargazer

-*stargazer* creates a sorted list of your stared github repositories.
+*stargazer* creates a sorted list of your stared GitHub repositories.
 Like an [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 list, but personal.
+Automated with GitHub-Actions.

+See [rverst/stars](https://github.com/rverst/stars) for an example.

 ## Usage